 - B. Now, please don't jump to conclusions. - 1.
 I am NOT suggesting that same condition exists here. - 2.
-I don't really think it does. - But as we grow in number, the potential is there for losing the kind of fellowship we should experience. - 4.
+I don't really think it does. - 3.
+But as we grow in number, the potential is there for losing the kind of fellowship we should experience. - 4.
 Therefore, the purpose of this study is to help us identify this tendency toward "self-centeredness," and do what we can to keep it from destroying the spiritual fellowship God would have us experience in this congregation. - II.
-So, let's ask: What are some reasons for "self-centeredness" among God's people? - A. One reason for this tendency of "self-centeredness" comes from our own culture. - Most of us lived through the "Decade of Social Rebellion" of the 1960's. - Following on the heels of the "Decade of Social Rebellion" was the "Me Decade" of the 70's was largely characterized by self-centered attitudes and self-indulgent behavior. - 2.
-It was a time in which there was...
+So, let's ask: What are some reasons for "self-centeredness" among God's people? - A. One reason for this tendency of "self-centeredness" comes from our own culture. - Most of us lived through the "Decade of Social Rebellion" of the 1960's. - a.
+Following on the heels of the "Decade of Social Rebellion" of the 60's was the "Me Decade" of the 70's which was largely characterized by self-centered attitudes and self-indulgent behavior.

-- A rapid rise of crime against others including rape, theft, assault, and murder. - An increase in the use of drugs and alcohol as a way of escape. - c.
+- 2. It was a time in which there was. . . - A rapid rise of crime against others. - An increase in the use of drugs and alcohol as a way of escape. - c.
 A turn to philosophies and religions that promoted an unhealthy preoccupation with SELF: - (1).
 Such as Transcendental Meditation (TM), and Yoga. - (2).
 Not to mention all the interest in Eastern religions - d.
-And certainly an emphasis on consumerism and materialistic gain - One of the songs that topped the charts in 1969 on the cusp of the "Me Decade" of the 70's - was Frank Sinatra's hit, I Did It My Way.
-Remember the words?
+And certainly an emphasis on the so-called evils of consumerism and materialistic gain - 3.
+That decade was followed in the 1980's by the "Decade of Greed." - a.
+And sadly, these cultural trends have produced many selfcentered people in their wake. - 4.
+Because we live in a highly mobile society, our association with others is constantly in flux even in the church. - a.
+New families move in, and others move away. - Some live sizable distances from the place of worship and from each other. - c.
+These facts don't PREVENT us from having fellowship, they just make it easier to become unintentionally isolated.